Kotlin/KEEP/proposals/KEEP-0454-better-immutability-value-classes-MFVC.md

 Like a regular `object`, a `value object` denotes a *single instance*, initialized once and referenced by its name.
 The difference is what this single-ness is anchored to.
-For a regular object, it is anchored to a stable instance with observable identity: there is exactly one instance, and that identity could be potentially observed (e.g., via `===`).
+For a regular or data object, it is anchored to a stable instance with observable identity: there is exactly one instance, and that identity could be potentially observed (e.g., via `===`).
 For a value object, it is instead anchored to the *value*: a value object has zero primary properties, so its type is a unit type with exactly one possible value, and "single instance" and "single value" coincide no matter how many boxes the runtime actually allocates.

 This is precisely what lets the compiler choose freely between two compilation schemes: one which stores a canonical singleton instance (as we currently do for objects), and one which "recreates" the value on the fly whenever it is needed.